 The way to make this easier is to structure your talk.
-Remember that you really need to devlop your speech like you are telling a story.
+Remember that you really need to develop your speech like you are telling a story.
 This is very important for a higher band score.

 Below is a useful structure for part 2 of the speaking.
 It is a well know approach among IELTS teachers and can work well if you use it right.
 It is flexible so you can change it around, you do not have to be rigid with this.
 This is not an IELTS rule it is just a structure to help you keep the talk going for 2 minutes.

 Introduce the topic

 Talk about the past

 When you are taking notes in your 1 minute preparation time, do not write whole sentences, just note down keywords that you can refer to and build sentences around while speaking.
 Write keywords for important information or ideas you want to mention.

 Do not keep staring at your notes while speaking as this will interfere with your fluency.
 Your talk must be natural and smooth.
 If you hesitate too much you will lose marks so develop your pace.